DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 Before her interview, Francis fills out a second form called a ‘subject knowledge audit’.

-Francis starts to fret that she doesn’t know enough to teach.
+Francis starts to fret that she does not know enough to teach.

 ![Illustration of a woman reading a book.
 Behind her is a form called 'Chemistry Subject Audit' in the top right corner of the illustration it says 'Form 2'.](francis-subject-knowledge.png)